 Apply Your Design

-Lay the garment out on a flat surface and position the HTV exactly where you want the design to appear on the shirt with the backing facing upward.
+Lay the garment out on a flat surface and position the HTV or DTF transfer exactly where you want the design to appear on the shirt with the backing facing upward.
 Once you’re happy with the location of the design, carefully place your shirt on the press’s bottom plate, being careful to avoid touching the top plate.
 If possible, allow the seam from the neckline to hang over the edge of the bottom plate to keep it from getting in the way and preventing a tight seal.

 Lay a Teflon sheet over the HTV and then lower or swing the top plate into place and lock.
 Set the timer and wait.
 When the time is up, release the handle, remove the Teflon sheet and pull out your shirt.
 If you are using hot peel vinyl, remove the backing sheet now.
 Otherwise, wait until it cools.
 When finished, consider flipping the garment inside out and pressing a second time.
 This draws the vinyl further into the fabric.